 10 amazing Leh-Ladakh experiences you cannot miss

-This is the time of the year when most of you out there are gearing up for that dream road-trip to the heaven up North, Leh-Ladakh.
-We remember this time, last year we were so full of excitement, anxiety, happiness, nervousness, and some more emotions, all at the same time.
+That dream road-trip to the heaven up North, Leh-Ladakh is on everyone's bucket list.
+We remember our time when we were so full of excitement, anxiety, happiness, nervousness, and some more emotions, all at the same time.
 It wouldn't be any different for you'll too.
 So, tickets booked, reservations made, bags packed, itinerary sorted, now what?
 Well, what we thought we could share with you'll are some of the incredible experiences we had on this life-changing trip and think you shouldn't miss them at any cost.
 So grab a notepad and take notes!

 1. Having butterflies on the twisting, turning, edgy roads

 This is one experience you are bound to have without even trying for it!
 The roads are crazy, and all types of crazy.
 Crazy good, crazy beautiful, crazy dangerous, crazy narrow, crazy edged and the list goes on.
 The first day we thought we are going to have a heart attack!
 Lol!
 But the best part, you get used to it and how.
 We are sure we are never going to get motion sickness for life, after being on these roads.
 Also, those quirky signs that BRO (Border Road Organization) has put up, make for a hilarious read every now and then.